andyaiken/forgesteel/to do.md

 ### Library

-* PRIORITY: It should be possible to move library content between homebrew libraries
-* Encounters should show if everything inside (monsters, items, terrain) is from official or that sourcebook (so it can be shared safely)
+* PRIORITY: It should warn if the user is trying to export an encounter or adventure as data, if that element contains elements that are NOT official or from that sourcebook
-  * Same for adventures
 * It should be possible to add custom keywords to abilities / custom weapon or armor types in kits
 * It should be possible to create a homebrew class ability / monster individually
 * Monster Builder: